gracelang/language/spec.md

-Modulo these restrictions, Grace's **trait** syntax and semantics is exactly parallel to the class syntax: a `trait` defines a method that returns a trait object.
+Aside from these restrictions, Grace's **trait** syntax and semantics is parallel to the class syntax.
+In particular, a `trait` defines a method that returns a trait object.

     trait emptiness {
         method isEmpty { size == 0 }